kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 them, you must manually configure them on each node's operating system, or by using a DaemonSet with privileged containers.

-For namespaced sysctls, use the pod securityContext to configure sysctls.
-They apply to all containers in the same pod.
+Use the pod securityContext to configure namespaced sysctls.
+The securityContext applies to all containers in the same pod.

 This example uses the pod securityContext to set a safe sysctl `kernel.shm_rmid_forced` and two unsafe sysctls `net.ipv4.route.min_pmtu` and